TehToffi/TehToffi/README.md

 # 👋 Hello

 Hi, I've been coding for two year as a hobby.
-Mostly coding NodeJS, JavaScript, Typescript and React.
+Mostly coding NodeJS, JavaScript and Typescript.
 I can make discord bots and websites.

 Gmail: toffi@toffi.cf
 <br>